zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     Database Compartment from the dropdown list.
 You noted that name in the Prerequisites section above.
 The table of instances redisplays.

-      - Click on your *Autonomous Database name* that appears in the table.
+      - Click on your *Autonomous Database Name* that appears in the table.
   You noted that name in the Prerequisites section above.

         ![](./media/image6.png)